CARLOS CASTANEDA'S DON JUAN:

 "All I know is that little shit was always hanging around here.”

-Despite interviewing DJ five times between 2007-2009, he repeatedly refused to come forward as Castaneda's Don Juan, insisting --
+Despite interviewing him five times between 2007-2009, he refused to come forward as Castaneda's Don Juan --

 “I am not riding in on his coattails.
 He rode in on mine.”

-More surprisingly, DJ claimed he had no idea where Castaneda got his "flying around on broomsticks stories," and that his extravagant fabulism had made him a "pariah in my own (Yaqui) community."
+In fact, DJ claimed he had no idea where Castaneda got his "flying around on broomsticks stories," and that his extravagant fabulism had made him a "pariah" in his own Yaqui community.

-Uh-huh...
-Well, think about it -- we all have repressed Otro Yo’s, deeply personal shadow selves that usually only surface in dreams, fantasies and fictions of all kinds (including lies).
-What if one of them got the upper hand?
-Who's the real sham man?
+Well, think about it this way -- we all have our repressed Otro Yo’s, deeply personal shadow selves that usually only surface in dreams, fantasies and fictions of all kinds (including lies).
+Sometimes they just take on a life of their own.
+For better or worse.

 Which brings me to my own anonymity --

 How Castanedian, si?
 DJ-esque?
 Mea culpa for now.
-"Sin Nombre" seems a fitting pseudonym since I'm a "no-name' writer who's only published a few short stories in literary journals, albeit good ones, some time ago.
+"Sin Nombre" seems a fitting pseudonym since, to tell the truth, I'm really just a "no-name" PR writer who's published a few short stories in university literary journals, albeit good ones, some time ago.

 But hey, sketchy is the name of the game in Castaneda's Don Juanian world.
-I'm just pulling threads to see where they all lead and playfully taking it all a step further with my own anonymity.
+I'm just pulling threads to see where it all leads and self-reflexively, taking it a step further with my own anonymity.

-Probably some of you already have a good guess who DJ is but I urge you all to do your own due diligence, understanding it's the journey that counts, not what you find in the end (2).
+Some of you may already have a good idea who DJ (or me) is but I urge you to do your own due diligence.
+I know it's a cliche but I've found it to be very true nonetheless -- it's the journey that counts, not what you find in the end.

 And while far be it from me to sort out DJ's traditional Yaqui teachings from what Castaneda brought to the mix, in the end, does it really matter which is which?